6 Times Square Root 2

 Understanding the Basics: What is √2?

-The discovery of irrational numbers was a pivotal moment in the history of mathematics, challenging the then-prevalent belief that all numbers could be expressed as ratios.
+The discovery of irrational numbers was a important moment in the history of mathematics, challenging the then-prevalent belief that all numbers could be expressed as ratios.
 The proof that √2 is irrational is a classic example of proof by contradiction, a powerful technique in mathematical reasoning.

 Calculating 6√2: Approximation and Precision

 Calculating 6√2 is straightforward: you simply multiply 6 by the value of √2.
-However, since √2 is irrational, we can only obtain an approximation.
+Still, since √2 is irrational, we can only obtain an approximation.
 The accuracy of this approximation depends on the number of decimal places used for √2.

 • Using a calculator: Most scientific calculators will provide a high-precision approximation of √2, typically around 1.41421356.
 Multiplying this by 6 gives us approximately 8.48528137.